VR51/host-flash/README.md

 	If you wish, use a custom IP address to redirect bad hosts to websites of your choosing such as Google or any other host with its own dedicated IP address.

-# Introduction to Host Files and Host Flash
+# Introduction to Host Files and Host Flash™

-Host Flash Protects Your Computer & Blocks Internet Ads.
+Host Flash™ Protects Your Computer & Blocks Internet Ads.

-Host Flash installs a list of Internet host domain names that are known to serve ads, malware or other undesirable to view content.
+Host Flash™ installs a list of Internet host domain names that are known to serve ads, malware or other undesirable to view content.

 This list of 'bad host' domains is installed into your computer's hosts file.